 A tent without a strong frame is weak and poorly shaped, likewise the face.
-Augmentation and restructuring of the facial skeleton through simple implant techniques increases the strength and definition of the underlying structure with dramatic effects on balance, proportion, and definition.
+Augmentation and restructuring of the facial skeleton through simple implant techniques increase the strength and definition of the underlying structure with dramatic effects on balance, proportion, and definition.

 -Andrew Barnett, MD

 Chin and cheekbone enhancement surgery allows the skilled surgeon to alter the basic underlying structure of the face.
-A balanced facial form with a well defined jawline and cheekbones, and a slight hollow in the cheeks, is the aesthetic goal.
+A balanced facial form with a well-defined jawline and cheekbones and a slight hollow in the cheeks is the aesthetic goal.
 While not to be taken lightly, chin and cheekbone enhancement can make a dramatic change in your appearance.

 How exactly is surgery on the chin and jaw done?

 Surgery on the chin is done through an incision inside the mouth, or sometimes underneath the chin in an existing skin crease.
 Through this incision, the bone of the chin is approached.
-The projection of the chin may be altered either through the use of a small implant, or by cutting the bone and shifting its position.
+The projection of the chin may be altered either through the use of a small implant or by cutting the bone and shifting its position.
 The incisions are then closed and a small elastic dressing is applied.
 If the posterior portion of the jaw needs to be altered, this also is approached through an incision inside the mouth.